The Community Futures Program

 British Columbia has 34 independent Community Futures offices that support economic development and labour market change for the rural communities they serve.

 Each office supports small business development by providing business advice and repayable loans for qualified applicants.
-The Entrepreneurs with Disabilities Program (EDP) is a special loans program designed for people with disabilities who may face additional obstacles in securing business financing from a chartered bank.
+The Entrepreneurs with Disabilities Program (EDP) is a special loans program designed for people with disabilities who may face additional obstacles in securing business financing.

 The EDP ( Entrepreneurs with Disabilities loans program)

 It began in 1997 through funding from Western Diversification and the support of the Community Futures network.
 Through the EDP, extra support is possible for business owners who have disabilities or chronic health conditions that impact their ability to run their businesses.

 If you live in rural BC, have a viable business idea and are ready to open shop, see us about business loans through the EDP.

 - local market information and networking

 - Referrals to other government sources